Lax Additivity: Lax additivity

 \begin{con} Let \(T,S\) be small \(\infty\)-categories and let

 be a matrix of spaces.
 Let \(\extwoaddcat\) be a lax semiadditive \((\infty,2)\)-category.
 For each \(X:\extwoaddcat\), denote by \(F^X\coloneqq F\otimes \id_X\) the matrix

 where the second functor arises from the tensoring by \(\Spaces\) on the \(\infty\)-category \(\extwoaddcat(X,X)\) with colimits.
-In this way, the space-valued matrix can be interpreted as a map \(X^S\to X^T\), which we call the action of \(F\) on \(X\).
-Similarly, when the hom-\(\infty\)-categories are pointed/stable, we can interpret in \(\extwoaddcat\) every matrix of pointed spaces/spectra, by using the corresponding tensoring. \end{con}
+In this way, the space-valued matrix \(F\) gives rise to a map \(F^X\colon X^S\to X^T\), which we call the action of \(F\) on \(X\).
+Similarly, when the hom-categories are pointed/stable, we can interpret in \(\extwoaddcat\) every matrix of pointed spaces/spectra, by using the corresponding tensoring. \end{con}

 \begin{lem} Action of matrices is compatible with matrix multiplication, i.e., we have equivalences \(F^X\circ G^X \simeq (F\circ G)^X\) whenever \(F,G\) are composable matrices of spaces/pointed spaces/spectra and \(X\) is an object in a correspondingly enriched \((\infty,2)\)-category. \end{lem} \begin{proof} We have, naturally in \(u:U\), \(s:S^\op\):